 In Resurface, Dr. Wallace J. Nichols projects a future where physical activity outdoors is part of formal therapy and recovery.
 “I see the future where doctors are literally writing prescriptions that may include the pharmaceuticals but also include a surf session.
 Surfing is medicine.
 The ocean is good medicine.
 And we need to talk about it like that.”

 Brad Thiessen is an avid trail runner and advocate for post-cancer recovery programs.
-He last profiled Nordic skier Sam Schlieder in the March edition of OTO.
-For a list of sources for this article, email firstname.lastname@example.org.
+Read more of Brad’s stories in the OTO archives.